-MCL 12.252 and proposed MCL 12.254
+MCL 125.2009 and proposed MCL 125.2088t

-House Bill 5604 would amend the Michigan Strategic Fund Act to create the Critical Industry Fund as a separate account in the Jobs for Michigan Investment Fund created in the Michigan Strategic Fund.
-The Critical Industry Fund would include money appropriated, transferred, or deposited to the fund from the Strategic Outreach and Attraction Reserve Fund (proposed by House Bill 5602).
-Money in the fund at the end of a fiscal year that is not allocated or otherwise committed would revert to the Strategic Outreach and Attraction Reserve Fund.
+House Bill 5604 would amend the Michigan Strategic Fund Act to create the Critical Industry Fund as a separate account within the Jobs for Michigan Investment Fund created within the Michigan Strategic Fund.
+The Critical Industry Fund would include money appropriated to, transferred to, or deposited in the fund from the Strategic Outreach and Attraction Reserve Fund (proposed by House Bill 5602).
+Money in the fund at the close of a fiscal year that is not allocated or otherwise committed would revert to the Strategic Outreach and Attraction Reserve Fund.